anaghadudihalli/directional-motion-based-undo-redo/README.md

 # directional-motion-based-undo-redo

 ## System Requirements
+- For running the code, any modern computer will work.
+- For running the application,
     - An Android phone that has an accelerometer built-in.
     - Latest version of Mozilla Firefox or Google Chrome.

 ## Instructions to run the code
 - Download ZIP from the repo - https://github.com/anaghadudihalli/directional-motion-based-undo-redo.